-Exclusive - Amazon to win EU e-book pricing tussle with Apple
+EXCLUSIVE - Amazon to win EU e-book pricing tussle with Apple

 | BRUSSELS

-BRUSSELS European Union regulators are to end an antitrust probe into e-book prices by accepting an offer by Apple and four publishers to ease price restrictions on Amazon, two sources said on Tuesday.
+BRUSSELS European Union regulators are to end an antitrust probe into e-book prices by accepting an offer by Apple (AAPL.O) and four publishers to ease price restrictions on Amazon (AMZN.O), two sources said on Tuesday.

 "Faced with years of court battles and uncertainty I can understand why some of these guys decided to fold their cards and take the whipping," said Mark Coker, founder of Smashwords, an ebook publisher and distributor that works with Apple.